luishg/open-os/README.md

 # open-os
-Quick access to any large language model from your browser.
+Quick access to any local large language model from your browser.

 This beta is configured for OpenAI's davinci-3.
 Other providers, such as the ChatGPT API, will be added as they become available.